p10node/dym9.xyz/README.md

 ### Production

-Commit to `main` branch, then CI/CD can build for the production.
+Commit to `production` branch, then CI/CD can build for the production.